Skip to content

 PUBLISHED

-After a two-year-long hiatus, the Government Headquarters Protocol Palace – to give it its full name – is finally reopening its doors to the public.
+The Government Headquarters Protocol Palace – to give it its full name – is opening its doors to the public this weekend in its customary Open House.
 Admission is free this Saturday and Sunday between 9 am and 6 pm.

-The occasion will be punctuated with music courtesy of Macao’s Youth Choir and Police Band, and there will be lavish floral displays to admire.
-But how much do you know about the historic complex?
+No doubt the occasion will be punctuated with music and there will be lavish floral displays to admire.
+But how much do you know about the historic complex that everyone simply dubs the “pink palace”?

 Alexandrino António de Melo